Chapter One: Gameplay

 - Spare Parts

-to whip up a costume change for your hero, a crater and
+to whip up a costume change for your hero, craters and

-random debris from an explosion, a stand to hold up a
+random debris from explosions, a support stand to hold a

-minifig in a precarious position, or any number of other
+minifig in a precarious position between turns, or any number of other

 objects that might appear as the result of unexpected